Undergraduate Academic Policies and Information

 Instructions for Recorded Auditions

 Repertoire requirements for recorded auditions are identical to those conducted on campus.
 Note: Instrumentalists should play two scales and two arpeggios (four total).
-Recorded auditions must be postmarked by November 15 for Early Action and February 15 for Regular Action.
+Recorded auditions must be received by November 1 for Early Action and January 10 for Regular Action.

 The requirements that follow are for Bachelor of Music in Performance majors (performance levels are adjusted for other music degrees).
 Repertoire equivalent in difficulty is acceptable.
 Memorization is required for piano and voice auditions and recommended for all others.
 See additional requirements for Composition, and History/Literature degrees.